 Have you ever heard of SMART goals?
-I think they are perfect in teaching our teenagers about goal setting.
+I think they are perfect for teaching our teenagers about goal setting.
 You know, teenagers need to have it all spelled out, right?
 Well, at least mine do.
 A simple “can you tidy up the kitchen, please?” isn’t doing it here.
-It’s more like “can you clear the table, put everything in the dishwasher and go over the countertops, please?”.
+It’s more like “can you clear the table, put everything in the dishwasher, and go over the countertops, please?”.
 You know what I mean, amiright?

-So SMART-goals are perfect for teens because they need to think about every aspect of the goal.
+So SMART goals are perfect for teens because they need to think about every aspect of the goal.
 To remind you SMART stands for